rwjb/Endless-Splits/README.md

 * The CTRL key toggles forcing new splits to intersect the center or not.
 * The C key counts the number of lines currently held in memory.

 Endless Splits requires OpenGL and SDL2 to compile and run.

-A zip file with everything you should need to run it is included.
+A precompiled executable is included.
+You may require to download the SDL2.dll to the same folder to allow it to run, which is included here.